What is Rotary?

 Rotary And Youth

-A major focus of Rotary is youth services.
+A major focus of Rotary is youth development.
 Rotary promotes opportunities for youth in the following ways:

 - Interact is a service organization organized and sponsored by Rotary clubs for youth ages 12-18.
 It has more than 12,300 clubs in 133 countries.